-We evaluated the four approaches for calibrating longitudinal cognitive performance among people with AD across nine studies with different but overlapping sets of neuropsychological tests.
+We evaluated four approaches for calibrating longitudinal cognitive performance among people with AD across nine studies with different but overlapping sets of neuropsychological tests.
 Factor analysis with categorical versions of test indicators produced the most precise estimates of the rate of change, reflected by improved power to detect differences in the rate of decline, and also had a stronger strength of association with changes in neuroimaging markers from ADNI.
-Missing data assumptions required for CFA with categorical indicators are no more restrictive than those of the other approaches we tested.
-This approach has broad applicability to directly compare cognitive performance in existing and future studies, making it a good choice for
+Missing data assumptions required for CFA with categorical indicators are no more restrictive than those for the other approaches we tested.
+This approach has broad applicability to directly compare cognitive performance in existing and future studies, making it a good choice for deriving a phenotype for genetic analyses of cognitive decline.